lucymait/Nutrifix/README.md

     })
 }
 ```
 Having a secure route on this endpoint, ensured the recipes the user created, are only visible, by the creator, once logged in.
-The created recipes will be both visible on the 'All Recipes' and 'My Recipes' page,
+The created recipes will be both visible on the 'All Recipes' and 'My Recipes' page.

 ## Security

 ### Secure Routes

-Secure Route was added to all our endpoints, which were only accessible to the logged in user.
+Secure Route was added to all our endpoints, which were only accessible to the logged-in user.

 The user's privileges were to: